 We rely on third-party suppliers for some of the materials used in the manufacturing of TAP product candidates and cytotoxic agents.
 Our cell-killing agents include DM1 and DM4 (collectively DMx).
 DM1 and DM4 are used in our TAP product candidates in preclinical and clinical testing and are the subject of most of our collaborations.
 One of the primary components required to manufacture DM1 and DM4 is their precursor, ansamitocin P3.
 Currently, only one vendor manufactures and is able to supply us with this material.
-Any problems experienced by this vendor could result in a delay or interruption in our supply of ansamitocin P3 to us until this vendor cures the problem or until we locate an alternative source of supply.
+Any problems experienced by this vendor could result in a delay or interruption in the supply of ansamitocin P3 to us until this vendor cures the problem or until we locate an alternative source of supply.
 Any delay or interruption in our supply of ansamitocin P3 would likely lead to a delay or interruption in our manufacturing operations and preclinical and clinical trials of our product candidates, which could negatively affect our business.
-We also have an agreement with only one vendor cures the problem or until we locate an alternative source of supply.
-Any delay or interruption in our supply of DMx to us until this vendor cures the problems experienced by this vendor cures the problems or interruption in the supply of DMx to us until this vendor cures the problem or until we locate an alternative source of supply.
+We also have an agreement with only one vendor to convert ansamitocin P3 to DMx.
+Any problems experienced by this vendor could result in a delay or interruption in the supply of DMx to us until this vendor cures the problem or until we locate an alternative source of supply.
 Any delay or interruption in our supply of DMx could lead to a delay or interruption in our manufacturing operations and preclinical and clinical trials of our product candidates or our collaborators' product candidates, which could negatively affect our business.
 We are currently in negotiations with a potential additional supplier of these materials.
 We cannot assume that we would be able to reach agreement with this supplier on acceptable terms, or at all.